 As you page through magazines and websites for ideas, consider the following options for designing a multi-functional kitchen island:

-- Cabinetry: Colorful painted base cabinetry adds pop in a neutral or white kitchen.
+- Colorful painted base cabinetry adds pop in a neutral or white kitchen.
 Beadboard adds textural interest if the rest of the cabinetry is flat.
 Or to visually open up the space, the island can be set atop legs with open shelving.
 (To read more about Cabinetry – see our feature: How to Select Kitchen Cabinets.)

 The ideas for designing a multi-functional kitchen island are endless, so when planning yours, give plenty of thought to your needs, lifestyle and decor to come up with a design that works best for your space.